-The Committee decided at its April, 2004 meeting to add the "to the extent" language of subsection (2)(a) in order to make it clear that, if only part of a foreign country judgment meets the requirements of subsection (2)(a), then the foreign country judgment may be recognized under this Act to that extent.
-This Draft adds similar language to subsection(2)(b).
-The language is placed in brackets to call the Committee's attention to it, as the Committee has not expressly made a decision on this issue.
+The Committee decided at its April 2004 meeting to add the "to the extent" language of subsection (3)(a) in order to make it clear that, if only part of a foreign country judgment meets the requirements of subsection (3)(a), then the foreign country judgment may be recognized under this Act to that extent.
+The Committee decided at its October 2004 meeting to add similar language to subsection (3)(b).